The best video doorbells of 2021 | CNN Underscored

 As noted in our full review, installation of the Doorbell Pro 2 took us about 15 minutes.
 It’s a hardwired doorbell, and it works with your existing chime when you install the included Pro Power Kit.
 We think the Pro 2’s small footprint and design is more appealing than the larger Ring Video Doorbell 3 and Doorbell 4.
 The entire installation process is well documented in the Ring app, complete with troubleshooting steps and all of the required tools — save for an electric drill, which we highly recommend — are included in the box.

-The Doorbell Pro 2’s super-wide, tall field of view (150º by 150º of coverage) gives you a head-to-toe perspective on your porch, perfect for spotting packages and identifying visitors.
-The Arlo Wired Video Doorbell and Logitech’s Circle View Doorbell offer similarly wide fields-of-view, and frankly we feel all video doorbells should offer a similar perspective.
-Both live streamed video and captured clips were clear and free of any pixelation.
+The Doorbell Pro 2’s super-wide, tall field of view (150 degrees by 150 degrees of coverage) gives you a head-to-toe perspective on your porch, perfect for spotting packages and identifying visitors.
+The Arlo Wired Video Doorbell and Logitech’s Circle View Doorbell offer similarly wide fields of view, and frankly we feel all video doorbells should offer a similar perspective.
+Both livestreamed video and captured clips were clear and free of any pixelation.
 Color night vision makes it easy to identify what you’re looking at in clips captured in darkness.
 Pro 2 leverages its smarts to record a short clip of video just before any movement is detected.
 The pre-roll video gives you information about what was going on just before the camera was triggered, and is only found in Ring’s higher-end doorbells like the Pro 2 or Video Doorbell 4.

 No Ring product can alert you when the camera detects a package and when the package is picked up.
 It’s a weird miss and is common on other doorbells.
 Google’s Nest Hello doorbell, for example, has had this feature for a few years now as long as you sign up for the Nest Aware monthly subscription service.

-Ring Protect, the company’s subscription service, starts at $3 a month or $30 a year.
-The basic paid plan covers a single camera and video clips are saved for 60 days.
+Ring Protect, the company’s subscription service, starts at $3 per month or $30 per year.
+The basic paid plan covers a single camera, and video clips are saved for 60 days.
 You can download and share those, along with photos, and can enable people-only notifications as well as receive rich notifications that include a video clip in the alert.
-At $3 a month for a single video doorbell, Ring’s plan is affordable and in our opinion worth paying for.
+At $3 per month for a single video doorbell, Ring’s plan is affordable and in our opinion worth paying for.

 For $10 a month or $100 a year, you can add as many cameras as you want along with 24/7 monitoring of Ring Alarm, the company’s home security system (and our overall pick in that category).
 This makes sense if you’re going to upgrade to a full system and want professional monitoring.